 3 Hare Court is committed to providing high-quality training for those wishing to pursue a career at the Bar.

-Pupillage 2025
+Pupillage 2026

-Virtual Pupillage Open Evening
+Virtual Pupillage Evening 19 November 2024

 Why apply for pupillage at 3 Hare Court?

 3 Hare Court is a ‘top tier’ set and is recommended in the legal directories as a leading chambers for commercial litigation, travel, employment and public law.
-Members of chambers regularly appear in the most significant cases in these practice areas, acting as advocates in court and tribunal proceedings, arbitrations and inquiries, as well as providing specialist legal advice to clients in the UK and internationally.
+Members of Chambers regularly appear in the most significant cases in these practice areas, acting as advocates in court and tribunal proceedings, arbitrations and inquiries, as well as providing specialist legal advice to clients in the UK and internationally.

-Chambers is committed to providing excellent training to ensure that our pupils have the skills, knowledge and judgment to succeed at the modern Bar.
+We are committed to providing excellent training to ensure that our pupils have the skills, knowledge and judgment to succeed at the modern Bar.

 Back to the top